List of Wheeler Dealers episodes: Series 12 (2015)

 Series 12 was split between Wheeler Dealers' new workshops in Huntington Beach, California, and the UK.

 Series 13 (2016–17)

-Series 13 is the first series to include the labour time in the on-screen tabulation, and is set completely in the U.S. workshop.
+Series 13 is the first series to include the labour time in the on-screen tabulation, and is set completely in the US workshop.

 Series 14 (2017–18)

 Series 14 marks the debut of Ant Anstead as the programme's mechanic.